epoupon/fileshelter/README.md

 A [demo](http://fileshelter.demo.poupon.io) instance is available, with the following limitations:
 - Maximum duration is set to 3 days
-- Maximum download limit is set to 10
 - Maximum file size is set to 1 MB

-A [docker image](https://github.com/paulgalow/fileshelter-docker) is available, thanks to Paul Galow.

 ## Features
-- Period of validity (from one hour to years)
+- Period of validity, from one hour to many years
-- Customizable interface to set the duration validity
-- Optional password protection (download and upload)
+- Optional password protection (download and/or upload)
 - Practically unique links, using [UUID](https://fr.wikipedia.org/wiki/Universal_Unique_Identifier)
-- Private links, used to remove the files or to check the download counters
+- Private edit links, used to remove the files or to check the download counters
-- Terms of service support
+- Terms Of Service support, fully or partially customizable
-- Multiple language support (english, french, german, russian)
+- Multiple language support
 - Low memory requirements: the demo instance runs on a _Raspberry Pi Zero W_

-Once the expiry date or the download limit is reached, the download is no longer available and the file is deleted.
+Once the expiry date is reached, the share is no longer available for download.
+The files are actually deleted roughly two hours after the share has expired.
+This is to make sure to not interupt any ongoing download.

+## Command line tools
+`fileshelter-list`: list all the shares available for download `fileshelter-create`: create a share using local files.
+The files are _not_ copied in the _Fileshelter_'s working directory.
+Therefore the files must still exist while the share is avalaible for download.
+The files are _not_ deleted once the share has expired.

 ## Installation